 The other day I found myself engaged in a very personal conversation with an open minded and very kind hearted woman at work.
 As we were exchanging personal stories, we both verbalized how cultural norms have played into some very important decisions we have both made in our lives.
 Specifically, our decisions to marry.
 I have been very aware over the years how the pressure to conform to expectations, both spoken and unspoken, have played into my decisions to marry.
 I have learned some really hard lessons.
 I hope I’ve learned enough to model courage to live my life on my own terms so that my children will be better able to face similar challenges as they become who they want to be in this world.

-I got married again in 2002.
-My boyfriend and I had been dating for five years and had been living together for two.
+And then I jumped straight into a relationship with another man, but I didn’t marry again until 2002.
+We had been dating for five years and had been living together for two.
 We moved in together after I graduated from law school.
 It made sense.
 He wanted me to stay in New York and could afford the apartment while I was a young lawyer in debt working in public service.
 I couldn’t afford to live alone any longer.
 Not in New York City.
 I knew I wanted to have kids at some point in my life, but I still didn’t feel right about marriage.
 Then I unexpectedly became pregnant a month after September 11.
 Because it was unplanned and we were were both in shock from the events of September 11, I did not even realize I was pregnant until I was already through my first trimester.
-My boyfriend was opposed to the idea of having children without being married.
-One of the first questions I heard from my family was whether we could go get married immediately.
-I sensed their shame.
-I didn’t want to cause anyone to feel shame and I wasn’t strong enough at that moment in time to pay attention to what I needed.
+He was opposed to the idea of having children without being married.
+One of the first questions I heard from my own family was whether we could go get married immediately.
+I sensed shame.
+I didn’t want to cause anyone to feel ashamed and I wasn’t strong enough at that moment in time to pay attention to what I needed.
 We decided to get married.
 Again, I had no interest in the wedding.
 He planned the whole thing himself.
-Our relationship produced three beautiful human beings and for that I am grateful, but our marriage was a disaster.
+Our relationship produced three beautiful human beings and for that I am grateful, but our marriage was a mistake.
 I didn’t mean to hurt him or anyone else.

 We have also been told by people in our family who have now found out that we are married that they are hurt because we have not specifically told them this fact ourselves.
 I can accept that they are hurt, but I cannot say that I really understand it.
 Our marriage has nothing to do with anyone else.
 It’s our personal business.
-In fact, we would not be married if it were not out of a need for security for our family.
-Jason and my stepchildren needed health insurance that I could provide.
+In fact, we would not be married right now if it were not out of a need for security for our family.
 I didn’t think twice about it when the state of Colorado would not recognize us as domestic partners and required us to be married.
 We are a family.
 Honestly, it is hurtful to us that we would even need to announce this to anyone and we never planned on doing so until our children found out because they saw the date written on my calendar.
 Luckily, I believe knowing this gave them some sense of security, as well.
 I’m glad for that, but it also saddens me that they needed that.
 How is it still this way in a world filled with different kinds of families?